Black Bird Bookstore & Cafe

 A stone castle built in 1870 for a brewery, sitting on a hill in Hunter’s Point with hand-carved caves and natural springs underneath.
 Visits by appointment only.

-One of the oldest Victorian greenhouses in the country, with tropical galleries that feel like a different climate.
+One of the oldest Victorian greenhouses in the country, with tropical galleries that step you into a different climate.
 Free first Tuesdays.
 Best on foggy mornings when the warm interior is a perfect contrast.

 A walled garden inside the SF Botanical Garden designed for visitors with visual impairments.
 Every plant chosen for scent or texture, with raised beds at arm’s height.